How to Write Email Validation Test Cases

 - Verify non-existent top-level domains.

-The best thing you can do as a tester is discuss, with the developer, what the library code is doing and what it is not doing.
-Another quick sanity check is to review your developer’s code check-in for the story you are working on.
+The best thing you can do as a tester is discussing, with the developer, what the library code is doing and what it is not doing.
+Another quick sanity check is to review your developer’s code on their best laptop for Android Development for the story you are working on.
 Doing so can help target your testing efforts when testing email address.

 Writing Sample Test Scenarios